Please join us at our next REmarket on June 17 & 18, 2026

 Important notes:

-- Textile/fabric items should be washed and placed in tied plastic bags.
-Smelly and/or wet items will not be accepted.
+- All items should be clean/washed and placed in tied plastic bags.

 - All breakable items should be wrapped to avoid damage.